acend/quarkus-techlab/content/en/docs/02.0/25_reactive-programming.md

 ### Task {{% param sectionnumber %}}.1.1: Create producer project

-Start by creating a project 'quarkus-reactive-rest-producer'.
-Add the extensions 'quarkus-resteasy-reactive', 'quarkus-resteasy-reactive-jackson', 'quarkus-reactive-pg-client' to the project.
+Start by creating a project `quarkus-reactive-rest-producer`.
+Add the extensions `quarkus-resteasy-reactive-jackson` to the project.

 {{% details title="Hint" %}}